- How Do I Get A Vote-By-Mail (VBM) Ballot?

-In L.A.
-County and Orange County, or any other Voter's Choice Act county (these now include San Diego, Riverside and Ventura counties), you can also go to any vote center in your county to get a new ballot and vote in person.
+- You can also go to any vote center in L.A. to get a new ballot and vote in person.
 You don't have to bring your vote-by-mail ballot — electronic check-in and online verification with a central voter database will ensure your vote-by-mail ballot is suspended.
 Vote centers open March 25.

 How Do I Find And Use A Drop Box?

-Seal and sign your ballot and deposit it in any official drop box in the state before 8 p.m. on Election Day (Nov.
-8, 2022).
-Drop boxes should be available starting Oct.
-10. Make sure to drop your ballot in an official box and avoid fake ones.
+Seal and sign your ballot and deposit it in any official drop box in the state before 8 p.m. on Election Day (April 4).
+Drop boxes should be available starting March 6.
+Make sure to drop your ballot in an official box and avoid fake ones.
 Here is what official drop boxes in L.A.
-County and Orange County look like.
+County look like.

 Can I Vote In Person Instead?

 You definitely can.
-If you vote in L.A.
-County or Orange County (or any other Voter's Choice Act county), you don’t have to turn in your vote-by-mail ballot when you go to the voting center.
+You don’t have to turn in your vote-by-mail ballot when you go to the voting center.
 The electronic check-in process is designed to void any other ballots you might have to ensure you don’t vote multiple times.